soloplxya/cs4248-g31/README.md

 - BertViz

 ## Results
-Our results show that a transformer model utilising relative positional encodings, unigram tokenization, an in-trust loss function generates the highest `COMET` and `BLEURT` scores.
+Our results show that a transformer model utilising relative positional encodings, unigram tokenization, and in-trust loss function generates the highest `COMET` and `BLEURT` scores.
 > More details about our project can be found in the pdf here: [`CS4248_Group31_Final_Report.pdf`](https://www.google.com)!!

 ## Structure of the Repository